Thurgau: History

+On March 26, 1806, Thurgau became the first state in the world to introduce compulsory smallpox vaccinations, by order of the cantonal councillor Jakob Christoph Scherb.

 The current cantonal constitution of Thurgau dates from 1987.

 Geography

 To the north the canton is bound by the Lake Constance across which lies Germany (Baden-Württemberg and Bavaria) and Austria (Vorarlberg).
 The Rhine creates the border in the northwest.
 To the south lies the canton of St. Gallen; to the west lie the cantons of Zürich and Schaffhausen.

 The area of the canton is 991 km2 and commonly divided into three hill masses.
 One of these stretches along Lake Constance in the north.
 Another is further inland between the Thur and the river Murg.
 The third one forms the southern border of the canton and merges with the Hörnli mountain in the pre-Alps.